-Guided by the Medical Research Council (MRC) framework for developing and evaluating complex interventions, the identified challenges and needs for self-management of UI in this study together with the systematic review published formed the content of a self-management package for UI in older women that was proven to be feasible and acceptable.
-Given there are only a few self-management programmes developed either focusing on a single type of UI or a specific self-management strategy, e.g. pelvic floor muscle training, this study provided an evidence base, from both women and health professionals' perspectives, of the development of multifaceted self-management behaviours and promotion of confidence and motivation in older women.
+Guided by the MRC framework for developing and evaluating complex interventions,36 the identified challenges and needs for self-management of UI in this study together with the systematic review published22 formed the content of a self-management package for UI in older women that was proven to be feasible and acceptable.23 Given there are only a few self-management programmes developed either focusing on a single type of UI37 or a specific selfmanagement strategy, for example, pelvic floor muscle training,38 this study provided an evidence base, from both women and health professionals' perspectives, of the development of multifaceted self-management intervention that factored in awareness building, description of self-management behaviours and promotion of confidence and motivation in older women.

 The key strength of this study was including both women and health professionals, facilitating systematic triangulation of views and experiences of both user groups to inform the development of the self-management package.
-This "target population-centred" approach to intervention development using the views of the people who will be using the SM package should increase the likelihood of acceptability and feasibility.
+This 'target population-centred' approach24 to intervention development using the views of the people who will be using the SM package should increase the likelihood of acceptability and feasibility.
 A limitation is that we recruited women from local voluntary organisations who could converse in English.
-We did not purposively sample on ethnicity, and only have one participant from a BAME background.
+We did not purposively sample on ethnicity, and only have one participant from a black, Asian and minority ethnic background.
 It is uncertain if participants' accounts would be different to women recruited in other ways, with a different ethnic background or those who do not speak English.
-However, we achieved data saturation, captured a good diversity of views that were consistent with the existing literature.
-This, and the rigour of the study design and conduct, give us confidence in our findings and generalizability (as a qualitative concept) to other older women living with UI.
+However, we achieved data saturation, captured a good diversity of views that were consistent with the existing literature.^{27 28 32} This, and the rigour of the study design and conduct, give us confidence in our findings and generalisability (as a qualitative concept)25 to other older women living with UI.